Voglerdo/Flask-web-crawler/README.md

-Flask api web crawler for school project to kerasus Döner
+Flask api web crawler for school project to webscrape menue from kerasus Döner